Aminassadi/ebpf_examples/README.md

 ## **Contributing**

-We welcome contributions to improve this template!
+We welcome contributions to improve or expand these examples!
 If you have any ideas or suggestions, feel free to create an issue or submit a pull request.

 ## **License**